 Provider change notifications must be in writing.
-Obtain a copy of the MHS Health's Medical Practice Information Change Form on the website at www.mhswi.com, or by calling the MHS Health Provider Inquiry Line.
+Obtain a copy of the MHS Health's Medical Practice Information Change Form on the website at mhswi.com or by calling the MHS Health Provider Inquiry Line at 1-800-222-9831.